jlivet123/hero-mind-manual/heromind_manual.md

 ### Life Blueprint: Designing Your Extraordinary Life

-Most people drift through life chasing society's definition of success.
-Your Life Blueprint is different—it's your personal vision for who you're becoming across all 12 dimensions of human experience, designed on your terms.

-**The Life Blueprint Framework**

 Most people live someone else's blueprint—chasing the corner office, the impressive title, the vacation photos that generate likes—without ever asking if these goals even belong to them.
 Your Life Blueprint is different: a comprehensive vision for who you're becoming across every dimension of existence (career, relationships, spiritual depth, emotional intelligence, contribution), captured and actively pursued through systematic daily practice.

 This isn't a vision board you look at once and forget.
 It's a living system that transforms you from someone who drifts to someone who designs.
 The Life Blueprint empowers you to thrive across all 12 dimensions of human experience without sacrificing any area for another—creating a life that feels extraordinary from the inside because it's authentically, unapologetically yours.

 #### The 12 Life Categories

 Each category represents a fundamental dimension of human experience.
 HeroMind provides a complete system for designing, visualizing, and living your ideal life in each area.
-Don’t get overwhelmed, you don’t have to address all of these at once.
+Don't get overwhelmed, you don't have to address all of these at once.

 - **Health & Fitness** - Your wellness foundation & vitality blueprint